-Lawmakers vow action after Ida floods Gulf Coast, Northeast
+Lawmakers: Ida damage shows need for infrastructure upgrades

 “We have to start planning for what the future might hold and do modeling that’s going to help us predict what these future risks are going to be,” FEMA Administrator Deanne Criswell told “Fox News Sunday,” calling the increasing frequency of severe storms that intensify more rapidly “a new normal” because of climate change.
 “These threats aren’t going to go away, and we need to start to reduce those impacts.”

+The U.S. had 22 climate and weather disasters in 2020 with losses exceeding $1 billion each, with eight such disasters this year as of July 9, according to NOAA.
+Ida and its remnants will likely cost in the tens of billions, analysts say.

-Rep. Garret Graves, R-La., said that a bipartisan infrastructure bill is needed but that the bill approved by the Senate could harm oil-producing states such as Louisiana by freezing out benefits for states that encourage fossil-fuel production.
+Rep. Garret Graves, R-La., said a bipartisan infrastructure bill is needed, but the bill approved by the Senate could harm oil-producing states such as Louisiana by freezing out benefits for states that encourage fossil-fuel production.

 The Democratic-only bill is even worse, Graves said, calling it “a final nail in the coffin” to the offshore oil industry, which is already struggling because of the pandemic and the hurricane.